kkeri/metarepo/src/xp01/README.md

 ## Usage

-First, go to the main directory of the repository.
+Go to the main directory of the repository.

-Build the project:

-    make xp01
+For build instructions see the [main readme file](../../README.md).

 Run tests: